 The records are no longer being added to, used or accessed, including access through Freedom of Information.
 For the purposes of the standard, we will:

-• review the access determination and assess whether the restriction period is likely to require the agency to loan items for access
+- review the access determination and assess whether the restriction period is likely to require the agency to loan records for access

-• review past loans to identify whether similar items have been retrieved or accessed
+- review past loans to identify whether similar records have been retrieved or accessed

-• require agencies to certify that they no longer need to access the items (unless there are exceptional circumstances) when items are transferred.
+- require agencies to certify that they no longer need to access the records (unless there are exceptional circumstances) when records are transferred.

 Suggestions for agencies:

-• Keep digital information assets so that records can be more easily accessed without requiring physical access
+- Keep digital records so that records can be more easily accessed without requiring physical access

-• Dispose of hardcopy source information assets that are scanned and saved into systems in accordance with GDS 21 conditions
+- Dispose of hardcopy source records that are scanned and saved into systems in accordance with GDS 21 conditions

-• Dispose of temporary records promptly to reduce storage costs, where there are no further reasons to retain the information assets such as a disposal freeze or legal matter.
+- Dispose of temporary records promptly to reduce storage costs, where there are no further reasons to retain the records such as a disposal freeze or legal matter.

 Tips for agencies managing official records

-1. Keep records digitally.
-Do not print information assets for filing, and ensure business systems have basic records management controls.
+- Keep records digitally.
+Do not print records for filing, and ensure business systems have basic records management controls.

 Benefits of keeping records digitally include: